![]() |

 On Wednesday 26 October, the case was heard at Warrington Magistrates’ Court.
 Younas entered a guilty plea.

-Hitesh Patel, Warrington Borough Council's cabinet member for the environment, housing and public protection, said: “This successful prosecution serves as a warning to other landlords that we will not hesitate to prosecute those who fail to comply with legal notices and don’t take the Health and Safety of their tenants seriously.”- Post-prosecution fire safety improvements lead to praise for Camden Council
+Hitesh Patel, Warrington Borough Council's cabinet member for the environment, housing and public protection, said: “This successful prosecution serves as a warning to other landlords that we will not hesitate to prosecute those who fail to comply with legal notices and don’t take the Health and Safety of their tenants seriously.”- Action to address recent fire door issues

 - State of the Union